 The Budget Committee is committed to transparency and accountability and is also responsible for:

 Earlier this year, Mayor Parrish established a new Budget Committee structure to include two new roles, a Chair and Vice-Chair.
 Throughout the year, each councillor will meet with residents to establish budget priorities.
-This committee, led by Ward 11 Councillor Brad Butt as Chair and Ward 1 Councillor Stephan Dasko as Vice-Chair, will meet at least four times a year to discuss the City’s budget.
+This committee, led by Ward 11 Councillor Brad Butt as Chair and Ward 1 Councillor Stephen Dasko as Vice-Chair, will meet at least four times a year to discuss the City’s budget.

 The next Budget Committee meeting is scheduled for Wednesday, September 18, at 1:30 p.m. (following the completion of General Committee) and is open for the public to attend.
 Additional meetings include: